bobleesj/cif-bond-analyzer/README.md

 ## What CIF Bond Anaylzer does

-1. processes Crystallographic Information Files (CIF) from selected folder(s)
+1. Preprocess Crystallographic Information Files (CIF) from selected folders.
-2. determines shortest distance and pair from each atomic site
+2. Generate a supercell for each file and determine the shortest distance and pair from each atomic site.
-3. indicates frequency and distances of bonding pairs across all files
-4. generates histograms for each unique atomic pair to visualize distribution of distances.
+3. Generate histograms and save the data in text and Excel file formats.

 ## Usage